Consumer Confidence Water Quality Report

 WATER SYSTEM INFORMATION:

 This report shows our water quality and what it means.
-If you have any questions about this report or concerning your water utility, please contact Clifford Hoffman at the Borough Office, 617 North Loyalsock Avenue, Montoursville at 570-368-2486.
+If you have any questions about this report or concerning your water utility, please contact Clifford Hoffman at the Borough Office, 617 North Loyalsock Ave, Montoursville, PA @ 570-368-2486.
 We want you to be informed about your water supply.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held the first Monday of each month beginning at 7:00PM in the Borough Office.
+They are held the first Monday of each month beginning at 7:00PM in the Borough Office. .

 SOURCE(S) OF WATER: